katlund/BlockStab/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Future Work
-There are some block GMRES tests in the works.

 ## How we cite things
 Several papers are foundational for our subroutines.
 We provide the full citations here and use abbreviated ones (given as [Author YYYY]) throughout the documentation.
 * [Barlow 2019]: Barlow, J. Block modified Gram-Schmidt algorithms and their analysis.
 SIAM Journal on Matrix Analysis and Applications.
 Vol. 40, 4, pp. 1257--1290, 2019.